granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     caption: [An example sequence of mixed field types] )

 This approach is highly versatile.
 It can work with many different data types.
-Additionally, it can work with complex sequential data exactly how it already exists.
-There is effectively zero batch preprocessing other than a simple sorting and sharding operation to facilitate larger-than-memory streaming.
+Additionally, it can work with multi-structured sequential data exactly how it already exists.
+There is zero batch preprocessing required to train a model on a ledger.
+In other words, one may train a model on a large dataset without ever creating a copy of the dataset.
+This approach is highly efficient and allows for the model to train on a dataset of any size, limited only by the speed of model training.

 == Model Encoder Architecture
 Upon instantiating the Modular Field Embedding System, our hierarchical transformer-encoder architecture can learn sequence and event representations.
 We include two transformer-encoder modules, the "field encoder" and the "event encoder."
 The field encoder allows each field to attend to every other field within each event.
 We concatenate the field representations among each event together to form a representation for each event.
 These event representations then attend to one another in the event encoder to create contextualized event representations and a sequence representation via a special `[CLS]` token.
 We pre-train the model with these contextualized event representations.
 We then fine-tune the model by inputting the sequence representations to a small MLP to solve arbitrary downstream supervised learning problems.